stencila/hub/README.md

 	<img src="http://stenci.la/img/logo-name.png" alt="Stencila" style="max-width:250px">
 </div>

 Stencila is an open source platform for authoring, collaborating on, and sharing data driven documents.
-This is the repository for the Stencila Hub at [https://stenci.la](https://stenci.la).
+This is the repository for the Stencila Hub.

 ## Contribute